tornupgaming/ob-feed/README.md

 There's pretty much like 10 lines of actual logic in this app.
 Some really short tests were added, but are merely to prove a point.
 A UI Test library could be added, a bunch of the Xamarin evangelists suggest that a UI Test project should be added just to show that the app opens.
 Such a thing is as easy as File > New Project.

+This app was deployed to iPhone SE 10.1 Simulator, iPad Pro (9.7 Inch) 10.1 Simulator, and a HTC Desire 300.

 ## The Verdict
 Using Xamarin Forms is like telling a professional sculptor that he now has to use Lego to make his sculptures.
 Sure he can do things a little bit quicker once he gets to grips with Lego, and each piece is 'standard', but it sure as hell isn't going to look any good.